Ash, Surrey: Demography and housing

 The proportion of households in Ash Wharf, the central ward, who owned their home outright was 1.3% above the regional average.
 The proportion who owned their home with a loan was 3.7% above the regional average; providing overall a marginally lower proportion than average of rented residential property relative to that in Surrey, the district and the national average.

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 In terms of ethnicity, Ash is relatively homogeneous.
 94.8% of residents identified as white at the 2011 Census, higher than the overall figures for the Guildford district (90.9%), Surrey (90.4%), or the UK as a whole (87.2%).
 However, there is a significant Traveller community in the parish, who live both on specialist sites as well as in local housing estates.
 Some local schools employ specialist staff to improve cohesion with this group.

 Politics

-Ash is in Surrey Heath constituency, which since its inception been won by the Conservative party.
+As of 2024, Ash is in Godalming and Ash parliamentary constituency.
 Local government is administered by Guildford Borough Council and Surrey County Council.

 At Surrey County Council, one of the 81 representatives represents the area within the Ash division.

 At Guildford Borough Council three wards are deemed appropriate, represented under the current constitution by two to three councillors.